FelipeMG/FractionProject/README.md

 # SolidPrinciples
-Miniproject showing the use of SolidPrinciples.
+Miniproject in JAVA showing the use of SolidPrinciples.

-Classes implementing SOLID principles for educational purpose.
+  + Classes implementing SOLID principles for educational purpose.